 11.50 – 12.00 Closing Remarks

-The language of the event will be Hungarian and English, with simultaneous interpretation.
+The language of the event was Hungarian and English, with simultaneous interpretation.